Deutsche Bank crash diet focuses on costs, assets

-FRANKFURT Deutsche Bank AG (DBKGn.DE) is targeting wasteful spending on IT systems and real estate in a drive to cut costs, Germany's flagship international bank told analysts on Wednesday.
+FRANKFURT Deutsche Bank AG (DBKGn.DE) is targeting wasteful spending on IT systems and real estate in an austerity drive to correct previous excesses, Germany's flagship international bank told analysts on Wednesday.

-"It is not the most optimistic vision in the world.
-We are calibrating it to a very challenging midterm environment," co-chief executive Anshu Jain told analysts on Wednesday, adding that the next couple of quarters will remain challenging.

-Analysts have expressed doubts over the lender's ability to generate profits in weak financial markets.

-Joint CEOs Jain and Juergen Fitschen told shareholders on Tuesday they will put the bank on a crash diet that will involve a 4 billion euros (3.1 billion pounds) restructuring charge to glean 4.5 billion euros in savings.
+Joint CEOs Anshu Jain and Juergen Fitschen told shareholders on Tuesday they will put the bank on a crash diet that will involve a 4 billion euros (3.1 billion pounds) restructuring charge to glean 4.5 billion euros in savings and will ringfence 125 billion euros of risky assets.

 Deutsche Bank will sell 40 buildings, consolidate more than 600 legal entities and downsize the 100,000 cost centres which evolved as part of an entrepreneurial culture of chasing growth during more favourable market conditions.